 This tactic isn’t about sharing your expertise but simply showing up and making connections.
 Find groups specific to your industry or position in your area and prioritize going to them and participating.

-Whenever we have marketing or networking events in Lincoln, there are a few people you know will be there.
+Whenever we have local marketing or networking events, there are always a few people you know will be there.
 They do a great job of being present in the industry—and their companies benefit because of it.
 They are seen as the face of their industry and an expert in what they do, and part of that comes from simply being seen at relevant events and making connections with others in those fields.

 Speaking Events

 A big tactic when it comes to thought leadership is speaking at events.
 This can be a great way to share your insight, especially if you have a great topic and can provide a great experience for your listeners.
-We won’t go super in-depth here, but we have some tips and tricks to help you land a speaking event of your own.
 Remember, you might start small, but it’s important to start somewhere to practice, build up your experience, and catch some footage of you in action.

 Workshops